mediacloudusr/teslaeedomus/README.md

 ### Vehicle id

-By default, the plug in will use the first vehicle of your account.
+By default, the plugin uses the first vehicle of your account.
 You can force a specific vehicle if needed.

 ## Features

 The plugin reports the following data to Eedomus :

 - geolocalisation of the car
+- car state
 - battery level
 - limit soc
 - energy added